Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Results and Discussion

-We show the different characteristics of the two responses of the dataset by a scatter plot in Figure \ref{fig:mits-opt}(d).
+We show the different characteristics of the two responses of the dataset by a scatter plot in Figure \ref{fig:matl_opt}h.
 Among the 270 $E_g$ values in the dataset, 56 are zero and others are positive values.
 These values form a clustered distribution at 0 and make the target function $E_g = f(\bm{v})$ ill-behaved.
-Combined with the high-dimensionality, this function becomes challenging for LVGP-BO and Lolo-BO to optimize, as we demonstrated in the high-dimensional numerical test cases (Section \ref{sec:hi-d}).
+Combined with the high-dimensionality, this function becomes challenging for LVGP-BO and Lolo-BO to optimize, as we demonstrated in the high-dimensional numerical examples.
 In contrast, $\Delta H_d$ values form a relatively well-behaved target function, hence, LVGP-BO performs better on this task, also in agreement with previous findings.